Is Leon, Mexico safe to travel to?

 In fact, many say that Leon is a perfect place to be able to dig deeper and learn about the history of the whole state of Guanajuato.

-However, you have to be vigilant, take travel safety precautions, and avoid getting into risky situations, such as walking around alone at night, buying drugs, flaunting valuables when in and around Leon.
+You must be vigilant still, take travel safety precautions i.e. carrying a Pacsafe and avoid getting into risky situations, such as walking alone late at night, buying drugs, flaunting valuables when in and around Leon.

 Is Leon Safe at Night?